What is Mobile Learning and Why Is It Important in Employee Training?

 It’s not often you leave the house without your phone.
 Perhaps you can’t go on a long trip without your tablet.
 You work on your laptop on your commute to the office.
 If you use a mobile device for many other everyday occurrences, why not use it for learning, too?

-Mobile learning is the newest (and fast becoming the most popular) way of accessing learning content.
-It’s also one of the best ways to engage employees near and far, because you’re meeting them where they’re already converging.
+Mobile learning is one of the best ways to engage employees near and far, because you’re meeting them where they’re already converging.

 Still not sure why mobile learning is your key to engaging and empowering employees on their learning pathways?
 We’ll walk you through just how and why you need to nail the mobile learning environment.

 What is mobile learning?